-Our Indigenous Business Directory includes more than 40 Indigenous-owned businesses and entrepreneurs that are interested in working with us and our partners.
+Our Indigenous Business Directory includes more than 40 Indigenous businesses and entrepreneurs that are interested in working with us and our partners.
 Click here to view the Indigenous Business Directory.

 For a complete list that includes detailed contact information, please email us.

-The Indigenous Business Directory is the result of reviewing our procurement policy, working to define Indigenous Business, holding ‘meet and greets’ with Indigenous entrepreneurs and businesses, making critical changes to our financial software to track and monitor our spend on Indigenous businesses, and finally setting targets to guide our decisions.
+The Indigenous Business Directory is the result of reviewing our procurement policy, working to define Indigenous business, holding ‘meet and greets’ with Indigenous entrepreneurs and businesses, making critical changes to our financial software to track and monitor our spend on Indigenous businesses and setting targets to guide our decisions.
 We also held three virtual sessions with Indigenous businesses in 2021, which are available here.

 If you are an Indigenous business and want to connect with us, email or call 250-383-8300.

 Everyday, we procure goods and services that help to keep some of Victoria’s most treasured places thriving.
 Whether it is ordering new compost bins at Fisherman’s Wharf or commissioning a local artist to beautify the Victoria Cruise Terminal at The Breakwater District, we want to ensure that our decisions are embedded in sustainable procurement practices.
 For us, this means not only taking into consideration the environment, but also supporting local Indigenous-owned businesses.